David-OConnor/pyflow/README.md

 - Run `pypackage python` to run python

 ## Use
 - Create a `pyproject.toml` file in your project directory.
+If you can `init` or `new`, this will already exist.
+See
-See [PEP 518](https://www.python.org/dev/peps/pep-0518/) for details.
+[PEP 518](https://www.python.org/dev/peps/pep-0518/) for details.

 Example contents: